JennyJohnson78/surfs_up/README.md

 ## Overview of Analysis

-Mr. Avy, an entrepreneur, is seeking information about temperature trends before opening a surf shop In Hawaii.
+Mr. Avy, an entrepreneur, is seeking information about temperature trends before opening a surf shop in Hawaii.
 He is seeking greater insights into the temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ## Results
 ### June Temperature Queries